 Kingston Parish Council has developed a series of three leaflets describing six circular walks within the parish boundaries.
-These can be downloaded, see below.
+These can be download from the links below.

 Download by clicking on the green titles below (NB These are sizeable files which might take a little time to load)

 Walk 1 is 2.1 or 3.6 mls (3.4 or 5.5 kms).
 It is on tarmac lanes and is a pleasant way to start to explore this historic village and its outlying hamlets.

 Walk 2 is 0.6mls (1km).
 It is a short circular walk on lanes and field paths taking in some beautiful views of the village and the surrounding countryside.